 Size and Location of a Sunroom

-First think about how you will use your new sunroom.
-Then, decide on the best location.
+First, think about how you plan to use your new sunroom, the design could change depending on what you want to use your sunroom for.
+Next, decide on the best location on your property for a sunroom.
 Finally, decide on a size that will best fit your needs.
 Developing a budget may help you answer these questions.

-Deciding the optimum location for your custom sunroom addition depends on how your sunroom will be used, and on your regional area.
-Sunlight exposure varies throughout the day and directional orientations will yield different effects.
-However, most homeowners add their sunrooms to the back of their homes.
+Deciding on the optimum location for your custom sunroom addition depends on how your sunroom will be used, and on your regional area.
+Sunlight exposure varies throughout the day and directional orientations will yield different effects from the sunlight.
+That being said, many homeowners add their sunrooms to the back of their homes for additional privacy.

 Many people use sunrooms for leisure, relaxation, and casual dining.
-Many sunrooms are built off the kitchen or family room because these are the most often used rooms in the house.
-Consider the traffic flow of your home when deciding where to position a sunroom.
+It is beneficial to consider the traffic flow in your home; this will help decide where to position the sunroom.
+Sunrooms are often built off the kitchen or family room as these are the most used rooms in the house.

 Choosing a Sunroom Builder

-Focus on quality and trust when you meet with a contractor instead of budget and timeline.
-It is important to trust the contractor who will be working on your home – your largest investment.
+Focus on quality and trust when you meet with a contractor, instead of the budget and timeline.
+It is important to trust and feel comfortable with the contractor who will be working on your home.
 Be cautious of lowball bids.
-When considering quality, “you get what you pay for” applies here.
+When considering quality of work, “you get what you pay for” applies here.

 Make sure that the sunroom builder is licensed and insured with a reputable firm.
-Ask if they are a member of the Nova Scotia Home Builders Association.
-Choose an established company in Halifax who will be around to provide you with assistance should a future problem arise.
+A good first question to ask is if they are a member of the Nova Scotia Home Builders Association.
+Choose an established company in the area who will be around to provide you with assistance should a problem arise.

-Make sure the company answers all of your questions to give you enough information to make an educated buying decision.
-Check with your local Better Business Bureau to see if there are any complaints on file – and whether those complaints were resolved.
+Make sure the company you consider answers all your questions and gives you enough information to make an educated buying decision.
+Check with your local Better Business Bureau to see if there are any complaints on file.
+If there are, it’s important to know whether those complaints were resolved.

-The company should have a process to immediately notify you of changes or delays in the schedule.
-The company should take care of obtaining the building permit and arrange for the final inspection.
-Make sure that the company does in fact pull a permit; this is their responsibility.
-Without a valid permit and certificate of occupancy, you might not be able to sell your home with the sunroom in place.
+The company should have a process to immediately notify you of changes or delays in the project’s schedule.
+The company should take care of obtaining the building permits and arrange for the final inspection.
+Make sure that the company does in fact acquire a permit, this is their responsibility.
+Without valid permits and certificate of occupancy, you might not be able to resell your home with the sunroom in place.

 The company should provide you with a complete and thorough walk through inspection of the finished product.
-Make sure the company or contractor warrants their materials for several years and wants you to be totally satisfied with your sunroom.
+Make sure the company or contractor warrants their materials for several years.
+Finally, be sure that you’re totally satisfied with your finished sunroom!

 How to Make Sunroom Additions Affordable

 Your sunroom should be custom-built for your home.
 Choose a company who can design and build the sunroom to complement your home and suit your needs.
-Look for a sunroom builder builder in Halifax who can provide you with financing options to work within your budget.
+Look for a sunroom builder in your area who can provide you with financing options to work within your budget.

 Avoiding Sunroom Installation and Service Nightmares

-A good sunroom builder will educate you about the building process they will follow in building your sunroom.
-This begins with a careful measure and site inspection by the company’s technical staff, to check for concerns that might have an impact on the installation.
+A good sunroom builder will educate you on the entire building process, then they will follow that process while building your custom sunroom.
+The process begins with careful measurements and a site inspection.
+These pre-emptive steps are taken to check for concerns that might have an impact on the project later on.

-Your halifax sunroom builder should prepare the construction documents and permit applications and submit them to the local building department, and arrange for the necessary inspections during the installation process.
+Your sunroom builder should prepare the construction documents and permit applications required for the project.
+Once acquired, the builder then submits the necessary documentation to the local building department.
+Your builder should also arrange for the necessary inspections during the installation process, and at the end of the project.

 The sunroom installation crew should be well mannered, hardworking, and considerate of your home and property.
-A lead foreman should visit the job site every day.
+A lead foreman should be visiting the job site daily.

 Manufacturer and Service Warranties

-Make sure the sunroom builder offers a Service Warranty.
-A warranty should cover the material used in the construction for several years.
-Workmanship guarantees should cover at least the first year.
-A manufacturer’s material warranty may be separate from the builder’s service warranty.
+Make sure the sunroom builder offers a service warranty in the event that a mistake is made during the building process.
+A manufacturer’s warranty should cover the material used in the construction for several years.
+Workmanship guarantees should cover the project for at least the first year.
+A manufacturer’s material warranty is usually separate from the builder’s service warranty.

-A Warranty You Can Count On.
-A warranty is only as good as the company who stands behind it.
-You need to be able to count on the sunroom builder to be in business if you ever need warranty service on your sunroom.
+A warranty is only as good as the company that stands behind it.
+You need to be able to count on the sunroom builder in case you ever need warranty service on your sunroom.
+Learn about All-Craft’s warranty.